astropy/specutils/docs/spectral_cube.rst

-The `~specutils.manipulation.extract_bounding_spectral_region` function can be used to extract the bounding region that encompases a set of disjoint `~specutils.SpectralRegion` instances, or a composite instance of `~specutils.spectra.SpectralRegion` that contains disjoint sub-regions.
+The `~specutils.manipulation.extract_bounding_spectral_region` function can be used to extract the bounding region that encompases a set of disjoint `~specutils.SpectralRegion` instances, or a composite instance of `~specutils.SpectralRegion` that contains disjoint sub-regions.

 .. code-block:: python